jupyter/docker-stacks/SECURITY.md

+# Security Policy

+## Supported Versions

+Jupyter Docker Stacks only provides security updates for the latest version of each image.

-# Reporting a Vulnerability
+## Reporting a Vulnerability

-If you believe you’ve found a security vulnerability in a Jupyter project, please report it!
-See the [security documentation](https://jupyterhub.readthedocs.io/en/latest/contributing/security.html) for how.
+The Jupyter Vulnerability Handling Process is described in detail in the [security documentation](https://github.com/jupyter/security/blob/main/docs/vulnerability-handling.md).